Singapore Entrepreneur Pass Frequently Asked Questions

 - It takes about 2 weeks to draft the business plan and prepare the Entrepass application for filing.

-- Once filed, it takes authorities approximately 6-8 weeks to review the application and notify of the outcome.
+- Once filed, it will take authorities about 8 weeks to review the application and notify you of the outcome.

 Will you prepare a business plan for my EntrePass application?

 Yes, as part of our EntrePass application filing service, we will draft a business plan for you.
-However, you will need to provide us the details of your proposed business venture, including evidence that you fulfill one of the innovativeness criteria.
+However, you will need to provide us with the details of your proposed business venture, including evidence that you fulfill one of the innovation criteria.

 I own more than 30% of a company.
 Should I apply for EntrePass or Employment Pass?